Davinci042/Detection-Lab/README.md

    10. Check the box skip unattended installation & click Next.
 On the next screens choose your VM compute settings Memory 4GB, CPU = 1, Virtual hard disk 50GB.

 4. Spin-up a Kali Linux VM.
 Download a pre-built Kali linux iso from Kali.org and install it on virtual box.
-5. Spin-up a Windows 2019 server VM on virtual box.
+5. Spin-up a Windows 2022 server VM on virtual box.
 First download the iso image file from microsoft evaluation center (I used google to look up and get the url).
-During the installation make sure to select Windows server 2022 desktop experience
+During the installation make sure to select Windows server 2022 desktop experience.
+I went ahead to promote my server to Active Directory Domain Controller with Domain name HYDRA-DC.
+I domain joined my VMs to my AD domain and added two users Peter Parker and Frank Castle.
 6. Spin-up a splunk server.
 Go to ubuntu.com and download ubuntu server 22.04.3 to download the iso image file.
 During installation we make the splunk beefier because we expect it to collect telemetry data from other VMs so we set the Virtual hard disk size of 100GB.
 Start the Splunk server VM and follow the steps to install it.
 7. Go to virtual box and ensure that you configure a NAT network.
 Ensure all your VMs are on the same NAT network
 8. Configure Splunk